timdorohin/lor-minetest-server/readme.md

 ---
 ### Sheep
 Green grass and wheat munchers that can be clipped using shears to give 1-3 wool.
 Feed sheep 8x wheat to regrow wool, tame and breed.
 Right-click a tamed sheep with dye to change it's colour.
-Will drop 1-3 meat when killed.
+Will drop 1-3 raw mutton when killed.

 ---
 ### Warthog